 In 2019, Newman emceed the National Down Syndrome Society's (NDSS) annual gala as it partnered with the Professional Baseball Athletic Trainers Society (PBATS) at Gotham Hall in New York City.
 In 2015 Newman emceed The Green Sports Alliance Awards at Yankee Stadium honoring the New York Yankees for their dedication to environmental leadership.

-Newman earned a bachelor's degree in English from the University of Toronto.
-In 2011, U of T awarded Newman with the University's Boundless Voice honors.
+Newman earned a bachelor’s degree in English from the University of Toronto, which, in 2011, awarded her its Boundless Voice honors.